 You will need to provide a full job description of the available Co-op positions at the time of registration.
 The employer job position descriptions are distributed to all students who have been accepted into the Co-op Program; the students use them to determine which employers to interview with that semester.

-The Interview Week Registration form will ask you for:
+The Job Description form will ask you for:

 Location of the Co-op work site.